jamiebicknell/Thumb/README.md

-# Thumb.php
+# Thumb

-A simple, local image only, thumbnail generation script with a file based cache and optional browser based cache.
+A simple, local image only, thumbnail generation script written in PHP with a file based cache and optional browser based cache.

 ## Example Usage